 Civil Registration - England and Wales 1837 to the present day

 All birth, marriage and death entries for the surname Ramsdale and its close variants have been extracted and are published on this site.

 The indexes to the General Register of Births, Marriages and Deaths for England and Wales from 1837 to the present are available for free searches by members of the public at The National Archives in Kew.
 To find out about The National Archives visit the "Visit Us" page on The National Archives website.
 Here you will also be able to access free leaflets telling you how to use the search rooms at The National Archives.
 If you are unable to visit The National Archives many local libraries hold copies of the indexes.

-Once you have found the index entry, birth, marriage and death certificates can be ordered from the The National Archives, for £7 and they will be posted to you, or ready for you to collect, within four working days (though do check, as sometimes it takes much longer).
-It is more expensive to have them ready for next-day collection (£25).
+Once you have found the index entry, birth, marriage and death certificates can be ordered from the The National Archives, for £9.25 and are sent after 14 working days.
+It is more expensive to have them ready for next-day collection (£23.40).
 Alternatively, you can request a search of the index at the General Register Office (GRO) in Southport, Merseyside.
 It will cost you £11 for a three-year search, including the certificate (if they can find one), and £3 for any additional three-year searches.